ahmadalasiri/filtestage-assignment/ASSIGNMENT.md

  - Don’t waste time on CSS or design (leverage the building blocks from Material Design)
  - You are allowed to include new dependencies
  - You are allowed to use AI
- - (bonus) Implement more than one feature
+ - (bonus) Implement more than one feature ✅
- - (bonus) Production ready: error handling, logging, refactoring and automated tests
+ - (bonus) Production ready: error handling ✅, logging ✅, refactoring ✅ and automated tests

 ## Submission
 Create a zip file of the assignment code directory and send it back to us by